developers-cosmos/WebHosting-With-GitHubPages/README.md

-#Deploy a static website using Github, Access it from anywhere
+<h1>Deploy a static website using Github, Access it from anywhere</h1>
 ##Make your website and share it publically in no time.